Pathways to Philosophy

-— Over nearly two decades, we have developed a huge range of philosophy study support materials which are free to download including:
+Over nearly two decades, we have developed a huge range of philosophy study support materials including:

-• The six original book-length Pathways to Philosophy written by Dr Geoffrey Klempner,
+• The six original book-length Pathways to Philosophy authored by Dr Geoffrey Klempner,

 • The innovative Philosophical Connections by Dr Anthony Harrison-Barbet, a history of philosophy covering 124 philosophers from the time of the Ancient Greeks to the present day,

-• Over 1000 essay reviews in Electronic Philosopher written for students taking the Six Pathways and University of London BA, upwards of a million words.
+• Over 1000 essay reviews in Electronic Philosopher and Letters to my students written for students taking the Six Pathways, the ISFP Awards and University of London BA — upwards of a million words.

 "You can philosophize for sheer enjoyment.
 Or because you want to change the world.
 Or to develop and hone your mental powers.
 Or out of insatiable, childlike curiosity.
 Or because your very life depends upon it." — Those words written by philosopher Geoffrey Klempner in 2002 express the sheer diversity of motives for choosing philosophy.